sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 If you have such a module fitted on your aicraft, extra steps are required in order to display the remote aircrafts live on the Hud :

 * Wire the ESP32 module to a free UART on your flight controller, same as you would connect a GPS (+5V, GND, TX, RX).
-Using a Softserial port is not stable at the time of writing, and not recommended.
+Using a Softserial port is not supported, it's not fast enough.

 * In the iNav Configurator, Ports tab, enable the MSP option for this UART, and set the speed to **115200**.
 You don't have to set anything else for the port, the ESP32 will then communicate with the flight controller using standard MSP/MSP2 messages.